alessandroaime/StravaSufferScore/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Decoding the Algorithm
-Few days ago I purchased a Suunto Ambit3 Peak after two years, and thousands of kilometres, with my faithful Polar RC3.
+Few days ago I purchased a [Suunto Ambit3 Peak](http://www.suunto.com/en-US/Products/Sports-Watches/Suunto-Ambit3-Peak/Suunto-Ambit3-Peak-Sapphire-HR/) after four years, and thousands of kilometres, with my faithful [Polar RC3](https://www.polar.com/us-en/products/improve_fitness/running_multisport/RC3_GPS).
 The fact anyone can build small apps for this device is one of the main reasons that made me opt for it instead of its competitors.

 Being a big fan of Strava I had the idea of "reverse engineering" the Strava Suffer Score algorithm to make it an app for all the Suunto users out there.